tamkovich/tms-python-spring/src/README.md

 # Homework 16
 ### Files description:
 * `database_creation.txt` - contain a sequence of commands to create the database
-* `brands.csv` - "brands" table exported from database to .cs3. **cars.csv** - "cars" table exported from database to .csv
+* `brands.csv` - "brands" table exported from database to .csv
+* `cars.csv` - "cars" table exported from database to .csv
 * `hw_16_db.svg` - graphical database scheme with constrains between tables
 * `select_all_clear.csv` - the result of Query #1 exported to .csv
 * `select_year_2021.csv` - the result of Query #2 exported to .csv